eBill statement Information

 The College manages an in-house installment payment plan through eServices.
 More information on the plan is available on our eServices site.

 Late Fees and holds

-A restrictive hold is placed on the student's account if there is a past due balance of $5.00 or greater.
+A restrictive hold is placed on the student's account if there is a past due balance of $100.00 or greater.
 Students will not be able to register for upcoming semesters, receive transcripts, receive diplomas or have their degree conferred until payment for the past due balance is received.
 Balances of less than $100.00 that are not paid by the eStatement due date will result in a non-restrictive hold on the student's account.
 A non-restrictive hold prevents the issuance of transcripts and diplomas but does not prevent registration.
 Please view the Registrar's Office hold policy for more information.

-Any amount owed to the University including, but not limited to, tuition, fees, room, meals, printing, lab fees, other course related fees, etc. is considered a receivable to the College.
-A receivable becomes past due if payment is not received by the payment due date.
+Any amount owed to the University including, but not limited to, tuition, fees, room, meals, lab fees, other course related fees, etc. is considered a receivable to W&M. A receivable becomes past due if payment is not received by the payment due date.

 For currently enrolled students, the primary collection tool is the placement of a restrictive hold on their account by the Bursar’s Office or other office on campus.
 Once placed, the hold remains in place until the debt is paid in full.

 Accounts which remain unpaid will be referred to the University Receivables & Collections Office and the Department of Taxation pursuant to the Setoff Debt Collection Act.
 In addition, accounts may be referred to an outside collection agency or the Office of the Attorney General.
 In the event that your account is sent for outside collection, you will be responsible for all administrative costs and collection fees incurred in the collection of funds owed to the College.

-Please see our eBill frequently asked questions for further information.
+Please see our eBill statement frequently asked questions for further information.